Royal Enfield Himalayan: Model history

+The Royal Enfield Himalayan 440 is an adventure motorcycle expected to expand Royal Enfield's popular Himalayan lineup.
+Positioned as a practical and accessible adventure bike, it is likely to offer a balance between everyday usability, long-distance touring and off-road capability.

+The motorcycle is expected to use a 443cc single-cylinder engine paired with a six-speed gearbox.
+While complete specifications are yet to be officially confirmed, the Himalayan 440 could feature adventure-focused styling, long-travel suspension and a larger front wheel for improved performance on rough roads.

+The new model may serve as a more affordable alternative to the Himalayan 450, targeting riders who prefer a simpler and rugged adventure motorcycle.
+Official details regarding its price, features and complete specifications are expected to be revealed by Royal Enfield at launch.

 Description

 Engine - 411 cc.
 Initial Himalayan variant

 Used in the original Himalayan branded product.

 The Himalayan's engine was designed and produced by Royal Enfield 'from the ground up' and shares little commonality with prior products.
 The engine, named the LS410 indicating its long-stroke ratio, is a unit-construction 411 cc single-cylinder, oil-cooled 4-stroke SOHC engine.
 The motor generates a power output of 24.5 bhp at 6,500 rpm (18.02 KW) and a maximum torque of 32 Nm at 4,000-4,500 rpm.
 The engine also includes an oil cooler, a first among motorcycles manufactured by Royal Enfield India.
 The bike employs electronic fuel injection, and the engine is mated to a 5-speed constant mesh transmission.

 This engine has a single overhead camshaft, thereby moving away from the traditional pushrod design that had been used by the company from 1955, starting with the original Bullet up to the contemporary Classic series.